<img height="1" width="1" src="https://www.facebook.com/tr?id=568307677050997&amp;ev=PageView%20%20%20%20%20%20%20%20%20%20%20%20%20&amp;noscript=1">

 Topics: Home Buyers, Tips

 While Union Major Gen. William Tecumseh Sherman's infamous March to the Sea in the Civil War destroyed many towns and cities in its path, Savannah was spared.
-Struck by its beauty, greenery, and landscaping, he instead offered Savannah to President Abraham Lincoln as a Christmas gift.
+Struck by its beauty and greenery, he instead offered Savannah to President Abraham Lincoln as a Christmas gift.

-Comprising more than 100 unique neighborhoods in six main areas, Savannah was declared one of the largest National Historic Landmark Districts by the U.S. government in 1966.
+Comprising more than 100 unique neighborhoods in six main areas, Savannah was declared one of the largest U.S. National Historic Landmark Districts in 1966.

-Here are the top 10 neighborhoods in and around Savannah—including some incredible spots in nearby South Carolina—based on research by Niche.com’s “2021 Best Places to Live in the Savannah Area.”
-We’ve also included local food tips to get a taste of what each offers.
+Here are the top 10 neighborhoods in and around Savannah—including some incredible spots in nearby South Carolina—based on research by Niche.com’s “2023 Best Places to Live in the Savannah Area.”
+We’ve also included local food tips.

 Learn more about the top 10 places to live in and around Savannah, along with their respective benefits, features, and more.